 This tissue paper and paper plate rainbow craft for preschoolers is great for kids to make for St. Patrick’s Day and a fun way to strengthen fine motor skills.

-This rainbow craft is vibrant and fun and really easy for toddlers and preschoolers to make.
+Here’s an easy rainbow craft that’s vibrant and fun for toddlers and preschoolers to make.
 We made our rainbows as a St. Patrick’s Day craft, but you could use this idea for a colourful spring craft too.
-I’ll also be popping this one into my Paper Plate A-Z round up for my letter R craft.
+I’ll also be popping this one into my Ultimate Paper Plate Crafts round-up under the letter R.

 Even though this is a simple craft, there’s still lots of learning and development going on here.
-Your child learn about rainbow order, and they’ll practice colour matching.
-Their fine motor skills will also be challenged as they handle the delicate pieces of tissue paper, either gluing them flat or crumpling them while decorating their paper plate.
+Your child will learn about rainbow order, and they’ll practice colour matching.
+Fine motor skills will also be challenged as they handle the delicate pieces of tissue paper, either gluing them flat or crumpling them while decorating their paper plate.

 To make our tissue paper – paper plate rainbow, you’ll need:

 - markers in all the colours of the rainbow

 - tissue paper in all the colours of the rainbow

 Begin with your tissue paper.
 You’ll have 6 colours: red, orange, yellow, green, blue and purple.
 Of course, if you have 2 shades of purple, you can use both: one as indigo and one as violet.

 Smooth out your tissue paper, and cut it into 1″ squares.

 I happened to have a 6 sectioned wicker tray which was perfect for holding the tissue paper squares while the kids were crafting.